-Students in Data Science 100 will explore the data science lifecycle, including question formulation, data collection and cleaning, exploratory data analysis and visualization, statistical inference and prediction, and decision-making.
+Students in Data 100 explore the data science lifecycle, including question formulation, data collection and cleaning, exploratory data analysis and visualization, statistical inference and prediction, and decision-making.
 The class focuses on quantitative critical thinking and key principles and techniques needed to carry out this cycle.
 These include languages for transforming, querying and analyzing data; algorithms for machine learning methods including regression, classification and clustering; principles behind creating informative data visualizations; statistical concepts of measurement error and prediction; and techniques for scalable data processing.

 In the pilot offering of the class, enrollment was limited to 98 students.
 The course was opened up broadly in Fall 2017.